newlinedotco/30-days-of-react-native/day-02/day-02.cq.md

 # Getting Started

+> Expo provides a complete **managed workflow** that takes care of the entire build process.

 Before we can begin covering different React Native concepts, we’ll need to know how to get up and running with a brand new application first.
 This includes installing any required dependencies and setting up a working development environment.
 By the end of this article, we’ll have an application up and running on a real device or simulator!

 There are two ways to start building an application in React Native:

-* React Native CLI
+- React Native CLI
-* Expo
+- Expo

 In both cases, we can write the same exact React Native code for our application.
 However, there are differences between the workflows of both approaches.
 Let’s dive in!